Skip to content

 I think about this often when I look at the opportunities that shaped my own trajectory.
 Almost none of them came from a single brilliant move.
 They came because I was present, available, and prepared when the right moment arrived.
 And being present was only possible because I had been showing up consistently long before that moment existed.

-The uncomfortable truth is that most of the actions that build a career are boring.
+Most of the actions that build a career are boring.
 They are the emails sent on time, the commitments honored when it would be easier not to, and the skills practiced when no one is keeping score.
-These do not feel like progress in real time.
-But they are the raw material that eventually gets labeled as luck by people who were not watching.
+None of it feels like progress in real time.
+But it is the raw material that eventually gets labeled as luck by people who were not watching.